MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

     ![](./images/Lab400/400_73.png " ")
     ![](./images/Lab400/400_72.png " ")

+    We have successfully mounted the File system to an instance in VMware environment.
+As an extension we can also create a linux machine in the private subnet and mount the same FSS to that instance as well.

-    Go back to the file system export and fetch the commands for Oracle Linux.
+    After you spin up an Oracle linux machine go back to the file system export and fetch the commands for Oracle Linux.

     ![](./images/Lab400/400_53.png " ")

     Follow a similar process to login to your Oracle Linux machine and to mount the file system using the aforementioned commands.
-You can now access the same file.
+You can now access the FSS and see the same file there as well.

     ![](./images/Lab400/400_77.png " ")

+    This shows how you can deploy a hybrid environment for your application, with some servers running on VMware virtualization and the rest running on OCI VCN.